A guide to the nutritional needs of a Pomeranian

 The main thing about 100% natural, human-grade dog food is that it retains most of the goodness of the ingredients that go into it.
 A good balance of these micro- and macronutrients in your pup’s diet is required for the proper functioning of their body.
 For a Pomeranian, getting a vast range of nutrients is very necessary because they are prone to a number of issues related to different systems of the body: eyes, bones, skin, hormones, etc.

 Apart from that, 100% natural, human-grade dog food is made of high-quality ingredients that are easily digestible for dogs.
 Good digestion means a happy gut biome, which has a positive effect on almost all the bodily systems.
 It also helps in weight management, which is crucial for dogs like the Pomeranian.
-Overall, natural food gives Pomeranians a better quality of life, keeping them healthy, thriving, and protected from various chronic diseases for longer.
+Overall, natural dog food like BLEP gives Pomeranians a better quality of life, keeping them healthy, thriving, and protected from various chronic diseases for longer.

 Resources: